SystemsApproach/ops/control.rst

 possibly resulting in a decision to take corrective action; and then "write" new control directives, which x-config passes along to some combination of SD-RAN, SD-Core, and SD-Fabric, or sometimes even to the Lifecycle Management subsystem.
-(We'll see an example the latter in Section 5.3.)
+(We'll see an example of the latter in Section 5.3.)
 This closed-loop scenario is depicted in :numref:`Figure %s <fig-roc3>`, which gives a different perspective by showing the Monitoring subsystem as a "peer" of Runtime Control